-Any disposal of the cryptoasset at a future date, which was received through employment, may result in a chargeable gain for Capital Gains Tax.
+Any future disposal of crypto, previously received through employment, may result in a chargeable gain for Capital Gains Tax.

 Self Assessment tax returns

-Cryptoassets are traded on exchanges which do not use pound sterling (such as Bitcoins).
-In these instances, their value must be converted into pound sterling on a Self Assessment tax return to assess the value of any gain or loss
+Crypto is traded on exchanges which do not use pound sterling (such as Bitcoins).
+In these instances, their value must be converted into pound sterling on a Self Assessment tax return.
+This is to assess the value of any gain or loss.

-Where the transaction does not have a pound sterling value, such as if it has been exchanged for one cryptocurrency into another, an appropriate exchange rate must be established, converting the transaction to pound sterling.
+Where the transaction does not have a pound sterling value, such as if it has been exchanged for one cryptocurrency into another, an appropriate exchange rate must be established.
+This would then convert the transaction into pound sterling.